YonatanReuvenIsraeli/Wi-Fi-Profile-Exporter-Importer/README.md

 Export or import Windows Wi-Fi profiles.

 ## Notes:
-**1.** This is a hacking version of Wi-Fi Profile Exporter/Importer because it doesn't require administrator access to use.
+**1.** This is a hacking version of Wi-Fi Profile Exporter/Importer because it doesn't require administrator privileges to use.
 **2.** You cannot save it on the %SystemDrive% lower than your users folder due to it requiring administrator privileges.